AntonovDmitriy/TomographySoftwareDiploma/README.md

 •       Slf4J http://www.slf4j.org/
 •       Project LearnCT https://code.google.com/p/learnct/

-The author emphasizes that the commercial use of the project is possible and it was created for educational purposes only.
+The author emphasizes that the commercial use of the project is not possible and it was created for educational purposes only.